-The material consisted of the kidneys of 30 human fetuses, both sexes, aged 11 to 36 weeks of development, who died suddenly in utero or were autopsied within 24 hours after birth.
+The material consisted of the kidneys of 30 human fetuses of both sexes, aged 11 to 36 weeks of development, who died suddenly in utero or were autopsied within 24 hours after birth.
 The material was obtained from the Clinic of Pathology, Clinical Center of Niš.
 Fetal tissues were treated as autopsy material with the permission of the Ethics Committee of the Faculty of Medicine in Niš (No. 12-6329/4).

-The fetuses were examined macroscopically; their weight and crown-rump length were measured; their gestational age expressed in weeks of intrauterine development.
+The fetuses were examined macroscopically; their weight and crown-rump length were measured; their gestational age was expressed in weeks of intrauterine development.

 The study included only those fetuses that did not show any signs of maceration.
-The material was divided into three groups:

-Group 1 included fetal kidneys of a gestational age of 11 to 15 weeks; Group 2 - 15 to 28 weeks; Group 3 - 28 to 36 weeks.
+The material was divided into three groups where Group 1 included fetal kidneys of the gestational age of 11 to 15 weeks, Group 2 of the gestational age of 15 to 28 weeks, and Group 3 of the gestational age of 28 to 36 weeks.